microsoft/winget-cli/src/PowerShell/Help/Microsoft.WinGet.Client/Install-WinGetPackage.md

 ### -Mode

-Specify the installer output mode.
-Options are "Default", "Silent", and "Interactive".
+Specify the output mode for the installer.
+The parameter accepts the following values:
+- `Default`
+- `Silent`
+- `Interactive`

 ```yaml
 Type: Microsoft.WinGet.Client.PSObjects.PSPackageInstallMode